5 Simple Ways to Pay Your Water Bill Online and Avoid Late Fees

 • Locate Bill Payment Feature: Once logged in, find the “Bill Payments” or “Utilities” section.
 This is usually a prominent feature on the platform’s homepage.

-• enter Required Bill Details: Select your water board from the list of billers and enter your customer account number.
+• Enter Required Bill Details: Select your water board from the list of billers and enter your customer account number.
 The platform will then display your outstanding bill.

 Quick Context: Platform Security